-Refer to the Directory of Accredited Medical Education Programs which lists the academic year of the next survey for each U.S. and Canadian medical school.
+Refer to the Medical School Directory which lists the academic year of the next survey for each U.S. and Canadian medical school.

 When will our school receive materials and instructions for preparing the medical education database and conducting the institutional self-study in preparation for our next LCME accreditation survey?

 Pre-survey materials, database materials and instructions for completion, copies of LCME standards and rules of procedure, and guidebooks about the self-study, the role of students, and preparation of the survey report are shipped to medical school deans approximately 18 months prior to the scheduled date of the next full accreditation survey.

 The goal of the Faculty Fellow program is to provide schools preparing for an upcoming survey visit with first-hand insight into the accreditation process by allowing a lead faculty member to serve as a fully-participating team member on a different institution's full survey visit.
 Faculty Fellows are typically assistant or associate deans, department chairs, or senior faculty members who will take a lead role in their program's upcoming survey visit.
 Deans typically nominate the individual designated as the faculty accreditation lead.

 Faculty Fellow nominees should be experienced medical school administrators or faculty members who have not previously participated in an LCME accreditation survey.